Edison Electric Institute: ESG reporting template

-In 2023, Reuters reported that the Edison Electric Institute was seeking to lobby against the Biden administration's proposals to require upgrades to existing natural gas-fired power plants in order to curb climate-warming emissions.

 Foundation

 The Edison Electric Institute runs the Edison Electric Institute for Electric Innovation foundation, a 501(c)(3) charitable organization.
 The foundation's main activities are research, holding conferences, giving grants, and outreach to outside parties and organizations.
 The foundation's three main goals are to educate the public about how electric power is produced, delivered, and used; help make the environment clean and safe; and to improve the quality of life for all people.
 The governing structure of the foundation is a board of directors composed of electric industry CEOs.